Geography of Japan: Population distribution

 Japan has a population of 126.3 million in 2019.
-It is the eleventh most populous country and second most populous island country in the world.
-The population is clustered in urban areas on the coast, plains and valleys.
+It is the eleventh-most populous country and the second-most populous island country in the world.
+The population is clustered in urban areas along the coast, plains, and valleys.
 In 2010, 90.7% of the total Japanese population lived in cities.
-Japan is an urban society with about only 5% of the labor force working in agriculture.
+Japan is an urban society, with about 5% of the labor force working in agriculture.
 About 80 million of the urban population is heavily concentrated on the Pacific coast of Honshu.

-81% of the population lives on Honshu, 10% on Kyushu, 4.2% on Hokkaido, 3% on Shikoku, 1.1% in Okinawa Prefecture and 0.7% on other Japanese islands such as the Nanpō Islands.
+81% of the population lives on Honshu, 10% on Kyushu, 4.2% on Hokkaido, 3% on Shikoku, 1.1% in Okinawa Prefecture, and 0.7% on other Japanese islands such as the Nanpō Islands.
 Nearly 1 in 3 Japanese people live in the Greater Tokyo Area, and over half live in the Kanto, Kinki, and Chukyo metropolitan areas.